bdesanctis/bamdam/README.md

 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbesample3.tsv
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbecontrol.tsv
 ```
 We can combine multiple files into a single matrix.
-By default this will include the tax name, total reads, read-weighted mean damage, and per-sample per-taxa damage, duplicity and dust.
+By default this will include the tax name, total reads, 5' damage, duplicity and dust.
 ```
 ls microbe*tsv > input_list.txt
 bamdam combine --in_tsv_list input_list.txt --out_tsv combined_microbes.tsv
 head combined_microbes.tsv
 ```
-Lastly we create a set of interactive, damage-coloured Krona plots by converting a set of tsv files into a single XML file with bamdam, then importing that file into a KronaTools function which converts XML to html.
+Lastly we can create a set of interactive, damage-coloured Krona plots by converting a set of tsv files into a single XML file with bamdam, then importing that file into a KronaTools function which converts XML to html.
 Bamdam will also generate a summary plot as the first plot in the output.
-The latter command requires having [KronaTools](https://github.com/marbl/Krona) installed.
+The ktImportXML command requires having [KronaTools](https://github.com/marbl/Krona) installed.
+The last perl command is optional, and simply replaces a line in the html file so that 'Color by Damage' is turned on by default.
+If you don't do this, you will just have to click the 'Color by Damage' box every time you open the file (ktImportXML won't let you change the default colouring).
 ```
 bamdam krona --in_tsv_list input_list.txt --out_xml microbes.xml
 ktImportXML -o microbes.html microbes.xml
+perl -i -pe 's/useHueCheckBox\.checked = hueDefault;/useHueCheckBox.checked = true;/' microbes.html
 ```
 Once you get the html file, you can open it in any web browser.
-Make sure to click "Colour by damage" in the bottom left.

 ## <a name="contributing"></a>Contributing
 Contributions are welcome and appreciated.